eighttrigrams/eighttrigrams-tutorials/README.md

   (greet (first args)))
 ```

-Inside the repl one can access it then.
+Inside the REPL one can access it then.

     examples/greeter-1$ clj
     user=> (require '[greeter.greeter :refer :all])